cancerberoSgx/typescript-poor-man-reflection/api/README.md

 ```

 As you can see I'm referencing types as text, declared in any scope.
 A call like `Type<typeof var2>()`, in this case, will return the string `"Type<UnionOf<[1, false]>>()"`.
 That's tsd-check-runtime project's implementation specialized for testing, builded un top of this framework which is easy to extend.

-**Cost**: You need to pre-process your TS files _before_ compiling them with tsc in order for this to work and they will be modified.

 Usage
 -----